Package 'MortalityLaws'

 LawTable(x = 3:110, par = C2, law = L2)

-# Note the e3 = 70.31 in both tables
+# Note that e3 = 70.31 in both tables, confirming consistency.

 Compute Life Tables from Mortality Data